house-of-giants/sheryl-glubok/src/films/welcome-to-the-fishbowl.md

 There’s no speed limit when you’re trying to put yourself on the map.

-> In short, it's the tale of a woman who becomes the PROTAGONIST of her own story.
+> ...it's the tale of a woman who becomes the PROTAGONIST of her own story.

 ![](/images/car.jpg)